-"The Mayor is authorized to provide public comment on behalf of the City on matters of potential litigation at public meetings held by other jurisdictions.
+"The Mayor is authorized to provide public comment consistent with the City Council's position on behalf of the City on matters of potential litigation at public meetings held by other jurisdictions.
 In the event that the Mayor is not available, the Mayor Pro Tempore may provide such comments on the Mayor's behalf.
-City staff will inform all members of the City Council of instances when the Mayor or Mayor Pro Tempore make such comments on behalf of the City."
+Alternatively, the City Council may, in its discretion, select another member of City Council to perform this function.
+City staff will inform all members of the City Council of instances when the Mayor, Mayor Pro Tempore or another member make such comments on behalf of the City."